Visits to the Behavior Clinic

 What Comes After the Appointment

-After the visit there is a four-month follow-up period during which clients may call or e-mail as needed for assistance with management and behavior modification.
+After the visit there is a three-month follow-up period during which clients may call or e-mail as needed for assistance with management and behavior modification.
 Follow-up appointments are available as needed.

 Penn Vet's Training Tips for Dogs